-- · Details of their contribution to the work of the governing body during their previous term of office - How they plan to contribute to the future work of the governing body
+- Details of their contribution to the work of the Board of Trustees during their previous term of office - How they plan to contribute to the future work of the Board of Trustees

 The trustees elect or re-elect members by vote after considering all applications.
 If there is a tie, trustees will discuss the strengths of the nominees further and another vote will be taken.
 This process will repeat until a nominee polls a majority of the votes.